Ferry Farm: Cherry tree

 Ferry Farm is the setting for some of the best known stories about George Washington, most particularly those brought to the American public by Mason Locke Weems, best known as Parson Weems, in the early 19th century.
 These include the anecdote, appearing first in the 1806 edition of Weems's Life of Washington, in which a 6-year-old George barked one of his father Augustine's favorite English cherry trees with a new hatchet.
 Upon being confronted by his father, the boy confessed, saying: "I cannot tell a lie; I did it with my little hatchet.

 George Washington's step-grandson, George Washington Parke Custis, published a newer version of the story in which George Washington tried to break his mothers new colt (horse).
 In this story, Washington rode the horse "so hard" that one of the horse's blood vessel's burst, killing the horse.
 Like the cherry tree story, when confronted George Washington admitted to killing the horse.

 Both stories celebrate George Washington's honesty and share a theme of loss, which Washington was painfully familiar with after his father's death and losing his opportunity to study abroad.

 Silver dollar toss

-It has also been claimed to be the site where Washington "threw a silver dollar across the Rappahannock River."
+It has also been claimed to be the site where Washington "threw a stone the size of a silver dollar across the Rappahannock River."
+(Silver dollars did not exist during the time of the storied throw.)
 It is possible to "skip" a coin or flat rock across that area.
 Regardless, the river was considerably wider during this period than it is today, making the feat that much more difficult.
-Each year during the celebration of Washington's birthday, townspeople are invited to attempt to recreate this event.
+Each year during the celebration of Washington's birthday, event goers are invited to attempt to recreate this event with stones dug up during archaeological digs.
 In the summer of 2006, archaeology intern Jim Trueman duplicated Washington's alleged throw and did it again the following summer to prove the first throw was not a fluke.